Food Costing in Hospitality: Calculate Costs and Maximize Profits

 6

-Food costing stored in a drawer is useless if not used to make decisions.
+A food cost sheet kept in a drawer is useless if not used to make decisions.

 Innovation